hagt/ada.github.io/annotations/README.md

 We also developed the [Annotation Explorer](http://ada.filmontology.org/explorer/).
 It's a web-based application for querying, analyzing and visualizing semantic video annotations that provides access to over 90,000 annotations in a consistent way.
 It is also possible to query the raw RDF data using our public [SPARQL endpoint](http://ada.filmontology.org/sparql).

 [![Image Explorer](annotation_explorer.png "Annotation Explorer Web Application")](annotation_explorer.png)
-*<font size="1">Image Credit: Screenshot of our Annotation Explorer web application with queries of annotations from the film The Company Men.</font>*
+*<font size="1">Image: Screenshot of our Annotation Explorer web app with queries of annotations from the film "The Company Men".</font>*

 ### Download